losimons/SignalRChat/README.md

 SendMessage method can be called by a connected client to send a message to all clients.
 JavaScript client code that calls the method is created later.

+# Configure Hub
+The SignalR Server must be configured to pass the request to SignalR.
+= set up the route url for the request in StartUp.